Ifylee/Professional-README-composer/README.md

   ```

   ## Usage
-  This application is user friendly.
-Open it in the integrated terminal, run the install command and answer the questions
+  This is a user friendly application.
+To use, open the app in the integrated terminal, run the install command, type  node  and then filename, Answer the questions to auto-populate your README file.

   ## License
     This project is licensed under the MIT license.

   ## Contributing
-  Open for contribution.
+  Open for contributions.

   ## Tests
   Run the following command for tests: